Fully narrated tours offered Sunday and Monday afternoons.

-Tour the Historic Taos Plaza past the famous La Fonda Hotel, then through the heart of Taos past Mable Dodge Lujan's and many other interesting sites.
+Tour the Historic Taos Plaza past the famous La Fonda Hotel, then through the heart of Taos past many other interesting sites.

 History and Culture Tour